verilog-to-routing/vtr-verilog-to-routing/doc/tutorials/timing_simulation/index.rst

     ModelSim> do tb.do

-Once the simulation completes we can view the results in the waveform view as shown in :ref:`at the top of the page <fig_timing_simulation>`, process the generated VCD file ``sim.vcd``.
+Once the simulation completes we can view the results in the waveform view as shown in :ref:`at the top of the page <fig_timing_simulation>`, or process the generated VCD file ``sim.vcd``.